 - Taylor Starnes

 (Prof. Anna Huttenlocher: Medical Microbiology and Immunology): Cell motility in inflammatory disease pathogenesis.
-Taylor is doing his residency at the University of Illnois-Chicago College of Medicine Opthalmology program.
+Taylor is a MD in opthalmology in the Chicago area.

 - Regina Whitemarsh